 - Eating Disorders, Self-Harm, and Suicide - These themes may be mentioned in T-rated stories and directly described in M-rated stories.
 However, these themes cannot be glorified, and stories which include extensive description or promotion of the physical acts and effects of self-harm, eating disorders, or the act of suicide may be rejected.
 Decisions on whether the theme is glorified lie with the staff.
 Please see our [Staff Tutorial on Eating Disorders], our [Staff Tutorial on Self-Harm], and our [Staff Tutorial on Suicide] for further details.

 - Slavery - Slavery may be depicted in T-rated stories and M-rated stories.
-However, no sexual relationships between an 'owner' and an enslaved person or formerly enslaved person is permitted on the HPFT archive under any circumstances, and slavery cannot be glorified.
+However, no romantic or sexual relationships between an 'owner' and an enslaved person or formerly enslaved person is permitted on the HPFT archive under any circumstances, and slavery cannot be glorified.
 Decisions on whether the theme is glorified lie with the staff.
 Please see our [Staff Tutorial on Slavery] for further details.

 - Stalking - Stalking of characters who are at least 16 may be depicted in T-rated stories provided that they are not accompanied by either overt threats or the perpetration of physical and/or sexual violence.
 If the stalking includes any depiction of overt threats or the perpetration of physical violence against characters who are at least 16, the story must be rated M and include other relevant advisories.
 Stories which depict the stalking of characters who are younger than 16 must be rating M and may not include any overt threats or the perpetration of physical and/or sexual violence.
 Please note that this advisory is only required when you are depicting an ongoing pattern of intimidating behavior - vague mentions of stalking or jokes about stalking do not require this advisory, nor does following someone once or twice.